rmclabs-io/pythiags-dev/README.md

      sudo jetson_clocks
      ```

-* Q: Program exits with error "Unable to get a Window, abort."
+* Q: Program exits with error `Unable to get a Window, abort.`

-  A: Make sure x11 is properly configured.
+  * A: Make sure x11 is properly configured.
 This is common when running through ssh
      sessions.
 In most of the cases, this just means you need to have the `DISPLAY`
      environment variable correctly set.
 To list available displays, run the `w`
      command: